Lightning-AI/pytorch-lightning/docs/source/trainer.rst

             indexes = ...
             preds = ...

-            # we need an unique number id to identify each sample.
+            # we need an unique id to identify each sample.
             predictions = [
                 {"id": id, "prediction": prediction}
                 for id, prediction in zip(indexes, preds)